SaudAzmi/Master_Thesis_AhmadSaud/Readme.md

 # Example installation steps for Alteryx
 Visit https://www.alteryx.com/ to request a trial or purchase a license.
 Follow the Alteryx installation instructions provided.

+# Example usage for a KNIME workflow
+Open the KNIME Analytics Platform.
+Navigate to File > Import KNIME Workflow... and select the workflow from the `/scripts` directory.

+# Example usage for an Alteryx workflow
+Open Alteryx Designer.
+File > Open Workflow... and choose the Alteryx workflow (.yxmd file) from the `/scripts` directory.